See also the

 You can refund transactions that have a status of settled or settling.
 If the transaction has not yet begun settlement, use

-If the transaction cannot be found, you'll receive a
+If the transaction can't be found, you'll receive a

 If the refund fails, then the result will be unsuccessful and will include either validation errors indicating which parameters were invalid, or a processor settlement response code indicating the type of settlement failure.